marzhall/DataDeduplicator/readme.txt

     - the --record argument specifies which record you want to match.
 Passing this argument will result in the output being printed to stdout, then the program exiting.

-If the --record argument is not passed, Once the data is loaded and parsed, users can select a row by its line number, and get an ordered list of records in order of most -> least related records.
+If the --record argument is not passed, once the data is loaded and parsed, users can select a row by its line number, and get an ordered list of records in order of most -> least related records.
+Otherwise, the program will print matches, then exit.